PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 <q>**Requirements?** The GameSparks Android SDK requires API 8 or greater and the Test Harness requires API 11 or greater for the example test harness project that we supply as a sample.</q>

-The source repositories for the android libraries can be found here:
+The source repositories for the Android libraries can be found here:

 https://bitbucket.org/gamesparks/gamesparks-java-sdk